trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 ### `isReadOnly` → `Boolean`

-reports the read-only status. this is a proxy for &apos;is this org active&apos;
+reports the read-only status. this is a proxy for 'is this org active'

 ### `isSandbox` → `Boolean`